Lorna Doone (1922 film)

 Lorna Doone is a 1922 American silent drama film based upon Richard Doddridge Blackmore's 1869 novel of the same name.
 Directed by French director Maurice Tourneur in the United States, the film starred Madge Bellamy and John Bowers.

 This is one of many film adaptations of the novel.
 It was filmed twice before in 1912 in England for Clarendon, and in 1915 for the American Biograph Company.
-Other later adaptations include 1934 and 1951 films, and 1990 and 2001 television movies.
+Other later adaptations include films in 1934 and 1951, and television movies in 1990 and 2001.

 Cast

 Madge Bellamy as Lorna Doone, a role which, according to Allmovie, "helped bring her stardom."